ECEBC Logo

 The Program

-The LOT online course will take place over 10-12 weeks, with small groups of enthusiastic child care professionals being guided by peer mentors.
+The LOT online course will take place over 19 weeks (including holidays and catch up weeks), with small groups of enthusiastic child care professionals being guided by peer mentors.
 Participants will develop the knowledge and skills needed to increase children’s time and meaningful experiences outdoors, including Indigenous ways of knowing, learning, and experiencing land as teacher.
-Participants will complete the course with a new appreciation for spending time in nature as well as a professional development certificate (up to 32 hours).
+Participants will complete the course with a new appreciation for spending time in nature as well as a professional development certificate (up to 34 hours).

 Participants will be supported through the course by peer mentors.
 To become a mentor, an ECE must first go through the online course as a participant, and then join the 4 week mentorship training.
 This model reflects the principles of a learning circle, learning with and from one another.
 Mentors receive a professional development certificate (8-10 hours) as well as a honorarium in appreciation of their support to the participants.